aleimba/bac-genomics-scripts/README.md

 * Batch downloading of sequences from NCBI's FTP server: `ncbi_ftp_download` and `ncbi_e-utilities`
 * NGS paired-end library insert size estimation from BAM/SAM: `sam_insert-size`
 * Count all annotated primary features from RichSeq (e.g. embl or genbank) files: `get_genome_features`
+* Concatenate multi-sequence (RichSeq or fasta) files to a single artificial file: `cat_seq`
-* And an assortment of smaller scripts for tasks like: concatenation of RichSeq sequence files, sequence/alignment format converters, dnadiff, GC% calculation etc.
+* And an assortment of smaller scripts for tasks like: sequence/alignment format converters, dnadiff, GC% calculation etc.

 Anyways you get the picture ...